prismios/Prism/docs/index.md

 ## 🚀 Introduction

-**Prism** acts as a powerful, jailed alternative to traditional jailbreaks, offering customizable widgets, UI tweaks, and enhancements using sandboxed capabilities.
-Easily personalize your iPhone without compromising security.
+**Prism** acts as a powerful, jailed alternative to traditional jailbreaks, offering customizable icons, UI tweaks, Lockscreen themes, and enhancements using sandboxed capabilities.
+Easily personalize and tune your iPhone without compromising security or version.

 ---

-## ⚙️ Capabilities
+## ⚙️ Pros/Cons

-### Benefits
+### Pros
 - **No Jailbreak Required**: Enjoy tweaks without voiding your warranty.
-- **Custom Widgets**: Fully interactive and configurable.
 - **Native Feel**: Seamless integration with iOS.
-- **Safe and Secure**: Maintains Apple’s security mechanisms.
+- **Safe and Secure**: Maintains Apple’s security mechanisms, and has a negligable (likely 0%) chance of bootloops, spinlocks, etc.
+- **Any Modern Version**: Prism will never be properly patched, as it adheres to Apple's rules.

-### Limitations
+### Cons
 - **Limited System Access**: Some tweaks are restricted by iOS policies.
-- **No Kernel Patching**: Unlike jailbreaks, no deep system modifications.
+- **Performance**: Prism requires a shortcut to be ran at all times, possibly draining the battery (Still less than a modern jailbreak, though).
-- **App Store Restrictions**: Prism cannot modify App Store apps.
+- **App Store Restrictions**: Prism cannot modify existing apps or inject tweaks.
+- **Jank**: Since Prism uses clever, never-before seen methods for its tweaks, they may be prone to slight bugs, graphic errors, and/or unfixeable negative elements.

 ---

-## 🧑‍💻 Functionality
+## 🧑‍💻 Tweaks

-Prism offers a range of enhancements, including:
-- **Custom Widgets**: Create dynamic and interactive widgets.
-- **Theme Support**: Customize icons, wallpapers, and widgets.
-- **Gesture Control**: Implement custom gestures for faster navigation.
-- **App Lock**: Secure specific apps with biometric authentication.
+Prism utilizes a repository system, similar to your favourite jailbroken repository managers.
+The capabilities of Prism tweaks are rapidly increasing and are only bound by the APIs provided by Swift and Shortcuts(surprisingly large).
+Currently, Prism has integration for the following tweak types:

+- **Icon Themes**: Infinitely tweak your icons to a near-jailbreak level.
+Prism allows for custom imports and provides a library of first and third-party themes.
+- **Icon Layout Tweaks**: Manage the icon's layout, size, etc within the widgets.
+- **HTML Widgets (HS+LS)**: Render HTML/CSS/JS on the homescreens or lockscreen.
+- **Lockscreen Themes**: Customize your lockscreen to a near-jailbreak level.
+- **Custom Sounds**: Override certain sound events on your iDevice through shortcuts.
+- **Dock Tweaks**: Hide your dock(Dockland method), add new functionality to it, and more!
+- **Button Rebinds**: Override certain action events on your iDevice through shortcuts.

 ---